Verridian-ai/life-os-Pulse-banner-generator/README.md

 ### Database Setup (For Deployment)

-The app uses Neon PostgreSQL for storing user profiles and application data.
+The app uses Supabase PostgreSQL for storing user profiles and application data.
 As the app owner, you need to set up the database schema once.

 #### One-Time Setup

-1. Go to your Neon dashboard: https://console.neon.tech/
+1. Go to your Supabase dashboard: https://supabase.com/dashboard
-2. Open SQL Editor
+2. Select your project → SQL Editor
 3. Run the schema from `database/schema.sql`
 4. Verify tables created (see `database/README.md`)